Lightre/mc-sc/README.md

-# 🟢 Minecraft Server Status Checker
+# 🟢 Minecraft Server Checker

 A simple and lightweight web application to check the status of any Minecraft server in real time.
 Just enter the server's IP (optionally port) — get all the essential info instantly.